-&lt;sup>7 Article 9.1 of Decree 123/2011/ND-CP dated 28 December 2011 and Article 4 of Circular 125/2012/TT-BTC of the Ministry of Finance dated 30 July 2012.
+6 Article 9.1 of Decree 123 and Article 4 of Circular No. 125/2012/TT-BTC of the Ministry of Finance, dated 30 July 2012, guiding the financial regime applicable to insurers, reinsurance businesses, insurance brokers and branches of foreign non-life insurers (Circular 125).